Serapeum of Alexandria: Archaeology

 According to fragments, there were statues of the twelve gods.
 In the 19th century, Mimaut mentioned nine standing statues holding rolls, which would coincident with the nine goddesses of the arts, reportedly present at the Library of Alexandria.
 Eleven statues were found at Saqqara.
 A review of Les statues ptolémaïques du Sarapieion de Memphis noted they were probably sculpted in the 3rd century with limestone and stucco, some standing others sitting.
 Rowe and Rees 1956 suggested that both scenes in the Serapeum of Alexandria and Saqqara share a similar theme, such as with Plato's Academy mosaic, with Saqqara figures attributed to: "(1) Pindar, (2) Demetrius of Phalerum, (3) x (?), (4) Orpheus (?) with the birds, (5) Hesiod, (6) Homer, (7) x (?), (8) Protagoras, (9) Thales, (10) Heraclitus, (11) Plato, (12) Aristotle (?)."

 Besides the two sphinxes front of Victory Pillar of Diocletian, several other statues of sphinxes are present and exhibited at the site.

-Damage and Destruction
+Destruction

 Signs point to a first destruction during the Kitos War in 116 AD.
 Proposals it was repaired or even rebuilt under Hadrian are supported by the 1895 find of a black diorite statue, representing Serapis in his Apis bull incarnation with the sun disk between his horns, with an inscription dating it to the reign of Hadrian (117–138).

 As noted above, the enormous Roman triumphal column known as Pompey's Pillar was erected between 298–302 AD in honour of the Roman emperor Diocletian (242/245-311/212; r.
 284-305).

 Papyrus drawing (from the Alexandrian World Chronicle) showing Pope Theophilus I of Alexandria, gospel in hand, standing triumphantly atop the Serapeum in 391.
 The cult image of Serapis, crowned with the modius, is visible within the temple at the bottom.